-Only a few mammals common to urban areas have potential to occur in the site and no mammals were observed during the field surveys.
-A few small Botta pocket gopher (Thomomys bottae) burrows were observed within the grasslands in the site.
-Striped skunk (Mephitis mephitis), black-tailed hare (Lepus californicus), desert cottontail (Sylvilagus audubonii), Virginia opossum (Didelphis virginiana), and California ground squirrels (Spermophilus beecheyi) are expected to occur in the project site on occasion.
-No ground squirrel burrows were observed in the site.
+Only a few mammals common to urban areas have potential to occur in the site and western gray squirrel (Sciurus griseus) was the only mammal observed.
+A few Botta pocket gopher (Thomomys bottae) burrows were also observed in the grasslands in the site.
+Common species such as striped skunk (Mephitis mephitis), black-tailed hare (Lepus californicus), desert cottontail (Sylvilagus audubonii), Virginia opossum (Didelphis virginiana), and California ground squirrels (Spermophilus beecheyi) may occur in the site on occasion.
+No California ground squirrels (Spermophilus beecheyi) or their burrows were observed in the site.

-Due to lack of suitable habitat and the location of the site in town, few amphibians and reptiles are expected to use habitats in the site.
-No reptiles or amphibians were observed during the recent surveys.
+Due to lack of suitable habitat and the location of the site in an urbanized setting, few amphibians and reptiles are expected to use habitats in the site.
+No reptiles or amphibians were observed during the recent survey.
 Common species such as western fence lizard (Sceloporus occidentalis) and Pacific chorus frog (Pseudacris regilla) may occur in the site.